 Like everything else in a computer, the speakers can also fail.
 Make sure the computer sound card works properly by connecting either another pair of speakers to the computer, or a pair of headphones.

 Note: Do not test the sound through a game or other program, but instead by playing either a CD or a sound file.
 It is possible that a program or game may be unable to play the sound for other non-related issues.

 If another pair of speakers or headphones also doesn't work, your sound card has problems.
 See our Missing or lost sound in Windows document for troubleshooting sound card issues.

 Windows speaker setup

 If you are running Microsoft Windows, make sure the speaker setup is correct.
 During an installation of another program the speaker software setup may have changed causing issues with your sound.
-To do this follow the below steps.
+To do this follow the steps below.

 - Open the Control Panel